SmashedFrenzy16/Country-Locator/README.md

-# Country-Locator
+# Country Locator
-This is a country locator app made in Python using the geopy module
+This is a country locator app made in Python using the geopy module.